tytydraco/yessleep/out/I_recieved_a_CD_from_an_unknown_sender_that_had_my_full_name_and_birth_date_on_it_Part_1.md

 It was a chill Tuesday morning when I found it on my doorstep.
 A DVD case without a cover.
-Inside the case was a cover-less CD with small black writing on it.
+Inside the case was a blank CD with small black writing on it.
 I picked the CD case up so I could get a better look at the CD.

 "2022-07-26 - Andrew Matthews - Birthday: 2003-05-14"